-8 OMB BULLETIN NO. 13-01: Revised Delineations of Metropolitan Statistical Areas, Micropolitan Statistical Areas, and Combined Statistical Areas, and Guidance on Uses of the Delineations of these Areas.
+&lt;sup>7 OMB BULLETIN NO. 13-01: Revised Delineations of Metropolitan Statistical Areas, Micropolitan Statistical Areas, and Combined Statistical Areas, and Guidance on Uses of the Delineations of these Areas.
 February 28, 2013.

-9 Version 3.10 of the ZIP code Rural-Urban Commuting Areas (RUCAs) geographic taxonomy, August 4, 2014. http://ruralhealth.und.edu/ruca/final310.csv.
+&lt;sup>8 Version 3.10 of the ZIP code Rural-Urban Commuting Areas (RUCAs) geographic taxonomy, August 4, 2014. http://ruralhealth.und.edu/ruca/final310.csv.

 Department of Health and Human Services, Health Resources and Services Administration, Office of Rural Health Policy and the USDA Economic Research Service.
 The zip code cross-reference was used to characterize each of the CO deaths into one of four broad categories: Urban Core, Sub-Urban, Large Rural Town, and Small Town/Rural Isolated.
 The RUCA codes are updated approximately once every ten years.
-The last update was for the years 2010.
-It is unlikely that there would be a significant change in the urban-rural population distribution between 2010 and the 3-year period average of 2014 through 2016.
+The last update was for the year 2010.
+It is unlikely that there would be a significant change in the urban-rural population distribution between 2010 and the 3-year period average of 2015 through 2017.